transientskp/tkp/tkp/database/sql/statements/NOTES.rst

 * When using a function, for MonetDB the DECLARE statements need to be between the BEGIN END statements, for PostgreSQL  _before_ the statements.

-* PostgreSQL has a lastvalue() function that returns the last inserted ID.
+* PostgreSQL has a lastval() function that returns the last inserted ID.
 For MonetDB you need to get the nextval of the sequency manually.

 * postgresql(9) only support procedural code inside a DO statement.
 If version8